A Message From Our Founder:

 International Partnerships

-Elephants ALIVE, founded by Dr. Michelle Henley, is dedicated to ensuring the survival of elephants and their habitats, and promoting harmonious co-existence with elephants and people.
-Their team aids our efforts by collecting fecal samples while tracking their collared elephants in the field.
+Elephants ALIVE, founded by Dr. Michelle Henley, is dedicated to ensuring the survival of elephants and their habitats while fostering a harmonious coexistence between elephants and people.
+Their team supports our efforts by collecting fecal samples while tracking collared elephants in the field.

-The Black Mambas are an all-female ranger group who work closely alongside Elephants Alive in South Africa.
-Elephants Alive is helping to train the Black mambas on beekeeping and permaculture.
-They have helped to install 100 beehives, and are growing three different gardens, namely food crops to feed their families, medicinal plants to treat ailments naturally, and crops that are known to be unpalatable to elephants.
+The Black Mambas are an all-female ranger group who work closely with Elephants Alive in South Africa.
+Elephants Alive assists in training the Black Mambas in beekeeping and permaculture.
+Together, they have installed 100 beehives and are cultivating three types of gardens: food crops for their families, medicinal plants for natural treatments, and crops that elephants find unpalatable.

 Our Current Publications